 We evaluate our system with the dataset published by \cite{Roncero2015}, containing 84 unique topic/vehicle pairs that were associated with interpretations by twenty different study participants.
 Each participant was asked to assign interpretation for different aspects of the pairs, such as treating a pair as a metaphor (e.g.\@ {\it knowledge}/{\it power}, from the phrase {\it knowledge is power}) or as a simile (e.g.\@ {\it knowledge}/{\it power}, from {\it knowledge is like power}).
 We focus on the interpretation of metaphors, both lexicalized and non-lexicalized.

 As a preprocessing step, we lemmatize the interpretations, so as to allow our method's results and the true interpretations to match more smoothly.
 Additionally, we allow interpretations to match if they are considered as synonyms in WordNet.
-In this work we focus on nominal metaphors, and since our collocation as well as word-embedding models were trained to handle unigrams, we had to modify some of the metaphors that have multiword vehicles; for example {\it sermon is a sleeping pill}.
-Therefore, we modified such multiword vehicles into one word simply by eliminating the space characters, knowing it may cause performance reduction; for example, {\it sermon is a sleeping pill} was modified to {\it sermon is a sleepingpill}.
+In this work we focus on nominal metaphors, and since our collocation as well as word-embedding models were trained to handle unigrams, we had to modify some of the metaphors that have multiword vehicles; such multiwords are modified into a single words by eliminating the space characters, knowing it may cause performance reduction; For example, {\it sermon is a sleeping pill} is modified to {\it sermon is a sleepingpill}.

 Each metaphor might be associated with more than one interpretation.
 As do other related works \cite{meta4meaning,Roncero2015}, we only consider interpretations that were assigned by at least five participants; we call them {\it qualified interpretations}.
 This leaves us with only 76 qualified metaphors (i.e.\@ metaphors with at least one qualified interpretation), with two qualified interpretations per metaphor on average.
 Table \ref{tab:evalset_ex} shows a few examples of interpretations as assigned by 20 human annotators for the dataset of \cite{Roncero2015}.